 8. The latest CMDB work is a valuable fact which is used to improve incident and problem management operations.

 9. It improves decision-making with accurate and real-time data.

 10. It enables visibility among users.

 Management is a bunch of competencies, methods, tools, and techniques in establishing and maintaining computer systems, servers, and software in the uniformity of their functioning with its requirements, design, and operational information throughout the span.
 To maintain consistency, we shall consider four important elements they are:

 - Revision Control: This is involved in controlling access to project artifacts and preserving a history of changes to each artifact.

 - Configuration Identification: Before controlling any artifact, one must identify what data it is contained and how it can be controlled.

-- Change Management: When an artifact changes, change management comes into picture when or even if, the changes may be done.
+- Change Management: When an artifact changes, change management comes into the picture when or even if the changes may be done.

 - Release Management: It concentrates on the delivery of software outside the engineering department.

 These activities coincide with each other and are highly dependent on each other.